makehackvoid/canberramaker.space/code_of_conduct.md

 If a person engages in harassing behaviour, MakeHackVoid members may take any action they deem appropriate, including warning the offender or expulsion from the space or event.
 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member or committee member immediately.

-***

-This anti-harassment policy is based on the <a href="http://geekfeminism.wikia.com/wiki/Conference_anti-harassment">example policy from the Geek Feminism wiki</a>, created by the Ada Initiative and other volunteers.